Workshop

 Exercises

-You are going to practice how to summarise and plot data as follows:
+Here you are going to learn how to summarise the following types of data set:

-- one continuous response and one nominal explanatory variable with three groups
+- one continuous response and one nominal explanatory variable with three groups: myoglobin concentration in seal species

-- one continuous response and one nominal explanatory variable with two groups but the supplied data first need converting to tidy format
+- one continuous response and one nominal explanatory variable with two groups but the supplied data first need converting to tidy format: interorbital width in pigeons from two populations

 Myoglobin in seal muscle